This post is about the Brooklyn Heights Promenade, with great views of Manhattan and the Brooklyn Bridge.

 We also have a post on finding the best skyline views of NYC.

 Why don't you come with us?
-We have daily guided tours that visit the Brooklyn Bridge, Brooklyn Heights, including the promenade, and DUMBO.
+We have daily guided tours that visit the Brooklyn Bridge, and Brooklyn Heights, including the promenade, and DUMBO.

 Our tours are free to join and you can pay whatever you wish at the end of the tour.